 Hanging a mirror above a fireplace is a classic design move.
 Mirrors also reflect light, making your space feel much larger than it is.
 This stunning champagne silver-framed version is super luxe, giving you the desired designer look and feel.

 One final touch is to introduce scatter-cushions (you can never have too many!).
 Play with sizes, styles and textures to create interest; building up a complimenting collection helps achieve that designer-inspired finish.
-This beaded pineapple one is quirky and fun and complements this summery stitched palm tree version.

 Are you looking to redecorate your living room?
 What do you think of these tips and ideas?
 Which one do you like the most?
 Do you have more tips and ideas to share?